DLR-FT/a653rs-router/README.md

 portable to other hypervisors and platforms.
 The driver can be specified at compile time and there are two implementations available:

+### `Udp`

-- `Udp`: This driver sends and receives virtual links via one or more UDP network sockets.
-It requires the [apex-linux](https://github.com/aeronautical- informatics/apex-linux) hypervisor, which can create these sockets and pass them to the IO-partition.
+This driver sends and receives virtual links via one or more UDP network sockets.
+It requires the [apex-linux](https://github.com/aeronautical-informatics/apex-linux) hypervisor, which can create these sockets and pass them to the IO-partition.
 This way, the otherwise strictly sandboxed IO-partition gains limited network-access.

+### `Uart`

-- `Uart`: Communicates via memory-mapped IO with an UART FGPA-core.
+Communicates via memory-mapped IO with an UART FGPA-core.
 The framing  is done in software using COBS encoding and a checksum for error detection.
-It requires a hypervisor that can delegate additional memory regions to the IO- partition.
+It requires a hypervisor that can delegate additional memory regions to the IO-partition.

 ## Scheduling